News

 The Graduate and Professional School and Six Biomedical Sciences Graduate Programs Win $1.2M Student Development Grant

-NIH Award to help increase participation, career training, and community building for under-represented students in Biomedical Sciences graduate programs
+NIH Award to help increase participation, career training, and community building for students in biomedical sciences graduate programs

 COLLEGE STATION, Feb.
-13, 2020 – Six academic programs and the Graduate and Professional School at Texas A&M University have been awarded a five-year, $1.2M grant from the National Institute of General Medical Sciences—one of the National Institutes of Health (NIH)—to enhance diversity in biomedical sciences.
+13, 2020 – Six academic programs and the Graduate and Professional School at Texas A&M University have been awarded a five-year, $1.2M grant from the National Institute of General Medical Sciences—one of the National Institutes of Health (NIH)—to enhance student development in biomedical sciences.

 This grant will establish the new Texas A&M Initiative for Maximizing Student Development (IMSD), which focuses on recruitment, retention, and professional training for students from underrepresented populations in biomedical sciences Ph.D. programs.
 The NIH grant will fund six pre-doctoral trainees in their first year of graduate study in Medical Sciences, Biomedical Sciences, Genetics, Toxicology, Biochemistry & Biophysics, and Biomedical Engineering; the University will double the impact of the grant by matching the NIH support to fund six additional trainees.

-“This grant boosts efforts at Texas A&M to increase external funding for graduate training programs and expands our commitment to inclusion as an engine of academic excellence,” said Dr. Carol A. Fierke, provost and executive vice president.
+“This grant boosts efforts at Texas A&M to increase external funding for graduate training programs and expands our commitment to student development and support as an engine of academic excellence,” said Dr. Carol A. Fierke, provost and executive vice president.
 “The recruitment and support of an outstanding cohort of doctoral students is essential for maintaining and growing the university’s research portfolio.
-Inclusivity is among our highest institutional priorities.
 Winning this grant generates the kind of internal and external investment that enables us to build on our success.”

 Texas A&M’s IMSD will be led by the Principal Investigator, Dr. Karen Butler-Purry, and the Graduate and Professional School, alongside an executive committee of faculty from the six participating programs: Dr. Candice Brinkmeyer-Langford, Dr. Weihsueh A. Chiu, Dr. Roland R. Kaunas, Dr. Ivan Rusyn, Dr. Dorothy E. Shippen, and Dr. David Threadgill.
 Rounding out the leadership team is a group of 40 outstanding investigators from biomedical sciences academic programs who have strong records of mentoring underrepresented trainees and obtaining competitive funding support from federal, state and other sources.
 Additional advisory support will be provided by biomedical sciences industry leaders and educators.

-IMSD’s objective is to build an inclusive community of scholars in biomedical sciences.
-Recruitment efforts will focus on students from underrepresented groups at a wide range of undergraduate institutions and diversity fairs.
+IMSD’s objective is to build an comprehensive community of scholars in biomedical sciences.
+Recruitment efforts will focus on students at a wide range of undergraduate institutions.
 Once enrolled, students will enter a personalized program that combines instruction, research, mentoring, and aspects of career development.
 The program will connect students with externships through a broad network of academic laboratories, state and federal governmental agencies, and industry and non-governmental organizations, where they can gain professional training and establish career-building relationships.

 By Rob Dixon, Texas A&M University Graduate and Professional School